CEE corridor into the US

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Paid, owned, earned, conversion architecture, sales enablement.
+Ads, website, search, sales pages, follow-up, and sales material.
 The standard shape for CEE operators committed to serious US scale.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for CEE-headquartered groups, DACH parent companies with CEE manufacturing, and entrepreneur-anchored holdings with several US-facing brands.

 See the Partnership →